matt-curtis/developer.sketchapp.com/README.md

 and then run

 ```
-jekyll serve
+gulp
 ```

-to start the server, and open <http://0.0.0.0:4000> to see the site.
+to start the server and open a browser automatically.